-Digital-to-Analog Converter (DAC) refers to a device that converts discrete digital signals in the form of binary digital quantities into continuously changing analog signals.
+Digital-to-analog converter (DAC).
+It refers to a device that converts discrete digital signals in the form of binary digital quantities into continuously changing analog signals.
 In the digital world, it is not easy to deal with unstable and dynamic analog signals.
-DAC can be found in various products.
-DAC is mainly used in audio amplification, video encoding, motor control, digital potentiometers, etc.
+Based on the characteristics of DAC, it can be found in various products.
+The corresponding ADC (Analog-to-Digital Converter)), which is the reverse process of DAC digital-to-analog conversion.
+DACs are mainly used in audio amplification, video encoding, motor control, digital potentiometers, etc.